cjilbert504/stay_koation/Notes.md

 Ask Jenn about adding dependecies after a project is already started and how to update the project to know to require the new dependecies.

+States
+    have many campgrounds

+Campground
+    has a state
+    has amenities

+User
+    can search by state, then view campgrounds in that state and its amenities.
+User can save campgrounds that they like.